Important Legal Notice

-You have the right to ask us not to process your Personal data for marketing purposes.
+You have the right to ask us not to process your personal data for marketing purposes.
 Where required by law, we will inform you (before or at the time of collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by ticking certain boxes on the forms we use to collect your data.
-You can also exercise your right to ‘opt-out’ from receiving marketing communications at any time by clicking on the "unsubscribe" link provided at the bottom of each commercial email and updating your preferences.
+You can exercise your right to 'opt-out' from receiving marketing communications at any time by clicking on the "unsubscribe" link provided at the bottom of each commercial email and updating your preferences.

-Applicable data privacy laws give rights to individuals in respect of Personal data that organisations hold about them.
+Applicable data privacy laws give rights to persons in respect of personal data that organisations hold about them.
 If you wish to:

-- request access to or a machine-readable copy of the Personal data that we hold about you; or
+- request access to or a machine-readable copy of the personal data that we hold about you;

-- request that we rectify, delete, or limit the processing of your personal data,
+- request that we rectify or delete your personal data;

 Cookies are used to differentiate one user from another, to pass information from page to page during their visit to the Websites and to collect data about a given browser, along with the information requested and sent by the browser's operator.
 They enable us: